![]() |

 The Last Scion by Richard Reed

-The Last Scion by Richard Reed is a fast-paced novel set against the backdrop of the mysterious hilltop village of Rennes-le-Château in southern France.
+The Last Scion by Richard Reed picks up where Mary Magdalene the movie leaves off, and is a fast-paced novel set against the backdrop of the mysterious hilltop village of Rennes-le-Château in southern France.

 Did the companion of the Lord end her days in France?
 And if so, what secrets did she take with her to her grave?